Death. Taxes. George Clooney's bachelor status. For years, those were absolutes you could count on.

 He was less troubled with the constant spit up.
 "I just have to clean the barf off of my tux," he told The AP.
 "It used to be my barf, but now it's the twins' barf.
 So, it all works out."

 Now his largesse is a bit more forward thinking.
 He and Amal have donated $1 million to the Southern Poverty Law Center and funneled an additional $20 million into their Clooney Foundation for Justice to help refugees.
-Most recently, they pledged $500,000 to the March For Our Lives movement to end gun violence in Ella and Alexander's names.
+They also pledged $500,000 to the March For Our Lives movement to end gun violence in Ella and Alexander's names and, most recently, put up more than $1 million to various organizations providing relief from the coronavirus pandemic.